If you want your site to be visible in Google searches, it needs to be a part of Google’s search index.

 Here’s the good news.
 Google does most of the work for you.

-If you’re not in a hurry to get your pages indexed, and there’s nothing abnormal about your site, all you’ll have to do is wait for Google’s web crawlers to eventually discover your site and update the index accordingly.
+If you’re not in a hurry to get all your pages indexed, and there’s nothing abnormal about your site, all you’ll have to do is wait for Google’s web crawlers to eventually discover your site and update the google index accordingly.
 Depending on several variables, this process could take as little as a few hours or as long as a few weeks.
 And, even when your page does eventually get indexed, it’s likely to experience rankings volatility via a phenomenon affectionately called the Google Dance.

-If you’re interested in accelerating the process, or if you just want to make sure Google has accurate information, you can submit a sitemap and/or request indexation through Google Search Console, a free tool provided to webmasters by Google.
+If you’re interested in accelerating the process, or if you just want to make sure Google has accurate information, you can submit a sitemap and request indexation through Google Search Console, a free tool provided to webmasters by Google.
 If you haven’t already, you’ll need to sign up for an account and verify your ownership of your web domain.

 Once you’ve done that, head to the “URL inspection tool,” and you can paste the URL you want Google to index.

-If you’re interested in crawling your entire site, simply paste your high-level domain and click “Request indexing.”
+If you’re interested in crawling your entire site, simply paste your high-level domain and click “Request Google indexing.”
 Be aware that this process could still take several days or longer.

 For the quick and dirty method, simply perform a simple site search in your Google search bar with “site:yourdomain.com”